-Tour 2: Every Endemic in The Lesser Antilles (with optional extension to Trinidad)
+Tour 2: Every Endemic Species in the Lesser Antilles (with optional extension to Trinidad)

 Daily Itinerary + Pricing

 Islands we will visit on this tour:

 Barbados, St. Lucia, Martinique, Dominica, Guadeloupe, Antigua, Barbuda, Montserrat, St. Vincent, Grenada, (Trinidad)

 When you add a lengthy list of critically endangered endemics to a host of indigenous regional species, a birding trip through the Lesser Antilles is guaranteed to yield spectacular bird sightings.
 But when this is combined 1) with your being in the region during a time when birdlife is further enhanced by a plethora of over-wintering migrants from North America, 2) an opportunity for you to contribute to turtle conservation and to release hatchlings, 3) an opportunity for you to get astonishing views of some of the planet's largest creatures - and 4) being able to do all this while traveling to some of the most sought-after holiday destinations on the planet; wow!!
 This promises to be a truly remarkable adventure indeed!
 Should you wish to extend your tour and continue on to Trinidad, the southernmost island in the Caribbean, you will have a golden opportunity to delight in the sights and sounds of a phenomenal variety of South American species at the northern limit of their range in one of the most popular birding destinations in the Western Hemisphere.

 Author of Birds of The Cayman Islands